1. Install the Lumion plug-in for Revit

 - In Revit, you can mark the Base Point and Survey Point in your project.
 The Lumion exporter settings let you define one of those as the Insertion Point in Lumion.

-- If you choose Base point as insertion point, then 'project North' is taken into account.
+- If you choose Base point as the Insertion Point, then 'project North' is taken into account.

-- If you choose Survey point as insertion point, then 'true North' is taken into account.
+- If you choose Survey point as the Insertion Point, then 'true North' is taken into account.

-- This slider lets you define how detailed rounded/curvy surfaces should be.
+- The Surface Smoothing slider lets you define how detailed curvy surfaces should be.

-- Setting it to the maximum value can have a serious impact on performance and render speeds in Lumion.
+- Setting it to the maximum value can have a serious impact on the time it takes to import the model as well as on performance and render speeds in Lumion.

 - If ticked, all of the textures that are used by the Revit model will be placed in a folder in the same location as the .DAE file.
 This tickbox should remain ticked if you need to import the .DAE file on a different computer.